mehulsingh721/lemty/README.md

 And after that first email job will be triggered.
 And when that job fires it will trigger next job __with a interval specified in settings__.
 Just before a job is finished running data like, sent time step completed etc. will be updated and if there is a follow up email then that will be scheduled too.

+### Tracking
+At first, when I thought of tracking feaures, I was clueless about everything but as I progressed in the project, it was the easiest part.
+1. #### Open Tracking
+You just simply attach a 1 x 1px image url to every email.